 Tour guide characteristics

-Your guide must be able to recite facts from memory and be clear in delivering them.
+Your guide must be able to recall facts from memory and communicate them clearly.
 Facts have to be accurate – otherwise, they should be able to say they aren’t sure and get back to the customer asking.

 7. Multilingual